opossum3/debunking_queerphobia/docs/trans/genderidentity.md

 If gender identity didn't exist, no cis person would ever feel anything comparable to gender incongruence or gender dysphoria if they live or appear as a different gender than assigned, and yet they do.

 - Amanda Bynes is an actress who starred in the 2006 movie "She's the man" as a girl who impersonates her twin brother.
 She says this was "a super strange and out-of-body experience" which even caused her depression. ([Ahlgrim, 2018](https://www.insider.com/amanda-bynes-paper-magazine-interview-depression-shes-the-man-2018-11) - URL excluded from Wayback Machine).
-This indicates she has a female gender identity that prevents her from comfortably appearing and living as male, and since she was AFAB, she is therefore a cis woman.
+This indicates she has a female gender identity that prevents her from comfortably appearing and living as male.
 - Norah Vincent went undercover as a man for a year to write a book called "Self-Made Man".
-The book itself and it's conclusions has many immense flaws, [as many reviews will let you know](https://www.goodreads.com/book/show/29434.Self_Made_Man).
-But the reason for mentioning this is that she ended up so depressed and out of touch with reality (gender dysphoria) [that she checked herself in into a psychiatric hospital.](http://content.time.com/time/arts/article/0,8599,1868983,00.html) ([archive link](https://web.archive.org/web/20200219104300/http://content.time.com/time/arts/article/0,8599,1868983,00.html))
+She ended up so depressed and out of touch with reality (gender dysphoria) [that she checked herself in into a psychiatric hospital.](http://content.time.com/time/arts/article/0,8599,1868983,00.html) ([archive link](https://web.archive.org/web/20200219104300/http://content.time.com/time/arts/article/0,8599,1868983,00.html))

 ---